influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 The Influx-Meta schema includes a limited set of predefined permissions.
 Among these are `KapacitorAPI` and `KapacitorConfigAPI`.
-These permissions can be assigned directly to the user or to a role, which the user can then be assigned in turn.
+These permissions can be assigned directly to the user or to a role, to which the user can then be assigned in turn.

 A high level view of the authentication and authorization architecture is